tom-draper/persona/README.md

 ## Data

-The data is carefully sourced from reputable organisations for each country.
+Demographic data is carefully sourced from reputable organisations for each country.
 Citations for each feature for each country can be found in the `README.md` in `/data`.

 ## Limitations